LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 ### All Together

-This example illustrates a simple case of a complete codebase with independent and dependent components, and duplicate names.
-This is the grouping of all the previous [*Hello World*](#hello-world) examples.
+This example is the grouping of all the previous [*Hello World*](#hello-world) examples.
 Analyzing all the files at once reduces the number of iterations to reach a satisfying codebase.

 The reference files for this example are all those listed previously.

-The compilation command to produce the the necessary `.cmi` and `.cmt` files, and the desired warnings is the combination of all the previous ones :
+The compilation command to produce the necessary `.cmi` and `.cmt` files, and the desired warnings is the combination of all the previous ones :
 ```
 ocamlopt -w +32 -bin-annot hello_world_no_intf.ml hello_world.mli hello_world.ml hello_world_lib.mli hello_world_lib.ml hello_world_bin.ml